Impact of Pupil Premium 2017-18 and strategy for use of the grant 2018-19

 In July 2016

-Teaching staff have also recognised the impact of the emotional support pupils have received on attitudes to learning.
+Teaching staff and teaching assistants have also recognised the impact of the emotional support pupils have received on attitudes to learning.
+We will look to ensure PP pupils have positive attitudes to reading and the opportunity to read regularly with staff and our volunteers.

 |Background and barriers to future attainment and progress|

 There are no clear trends in data as there are small numbers of pupils eligible for the premium in each year group.
-In 2016:
+However, overall, pupils eligible for the premium do not do as well as other pupils.
+In the nationally reported tests in July 2018:

-· the end of KS2 data suggested there was a significant gap between PP and non-PP pupils but in 2017, the cohort of 7 pupils performed well
+· the end of KS2 data suggested there was no significant gap between PP and non-PP pupils, except in mathematics.
+IN 2017, the cohort of 7 pupils performed well.
+Progress data were similar for both groups.

-· there was a significant gap between the performance of the 9 PP pupils at end of KS1 with only 3 reaching the expected standard in writing and maths and 4 reaching the standard in reading
+· at end of KS1 there was no difference with all groups attaining well, including the group of 11 eligible for PP. in 2017, there was a significant gap between the performance of the 9 PP pupils with only 3 reaching the expected standard in writing and maths and 4 reaching the standard in reading

 · Lack of routine which can lead to poor attendance and punctuality, incomplete or poor quality homework and limited experiences